How healthcare analytics portals can help solve our current crisis

 - • More confidence in reports.
 Reporting is reliable and streamlined, so delivering key information to heads of hospital and executive-level team members is easy.
 You’ll be using the right information in the right ways.

 - • Streamlined feedback.
 With an easy way to access information, chiefs of staff can review clinician progress and provide detailed feedback.
 This isn’t just a one-time exchange at a semi-annual or annual review; instead, feedback is built into the ongoing experience of using the portal.
 It’s easy for chiefs of staff or HR directors to add feedback, so clinicians get personalized, ongoing input to help inform their behavior.
-There are no more ugly surprises—and success can be celebrated like it should.
+There are no more ugly surprises—and success can be celebrated as it should be.

 - • More time for what’s important.
-Instead of ten clicks to get to something that’s sort of what you need, you spend less time getting to the right information.
+Instead of it taking 10 clicks to get to something that’s sort of what you need, you spend less time getting to the right information.
 Busy work is reduced.

 Where to go from here

 The physician experience and patient experience aren’t going to improve without new tools and processes.
-One recent Physician’s Foundation survey found that 91% of patients support their physicians having more control over the healthcare experience.
+One recent Physician’s Foundation survey found that 91 percent of patients support their physicians having more control over the healthcare experience.
 An analytics portal is the first step in that direction.

 Curious about getting a healthcare analytics portal for your organization?